MariiaKravetsPsy/multimodal-eeg-fmri-inhibition/README.md

 ## Conclusion

-The results provide convergent EEG and fMRI evidence for the involvement of frontal control networks (preSMA and IFG) in response inhibition.
+The results provide convergent EEG and fMRI evidence supporting the role of frontal control networks, particularly preSMA and IFG, in response inhibition.
+Together, the findings demonstrate the value of multimodal neuroimaging approaches for studying inhibitory control.

 ## Repository Structure